A broken nose, also called a nasal fracture, is a break or crack in a bone in your nose — often the bone over the bridge of your nose.

 Complications or injuries related to a broken nose may include:

 - Collection of blood.
-Sometimes, a collection of blood called a septal hematoma may accompany a nose fracture.
+Sometimes, pools of clotted blood form in a broken nose, creating a condition called a septal hematoma.
 A septal hematoma can block one or both nostrils.
 Septal hematoma requires prompt surgical drainage to prevent cartilage damage.

 If your injury is severe, you'll need to seek immediate medical attention and won't have time to prepare for your appointment.
 But, if the injury to your nose is less severe — accompanied only by swelling and moderate pain — you may choose to wait before seeing your doctor.
 This allows time for the swelling to subside, so you and your doctor can better evaluate your injury.